 As we have pointed out, you can change how your music is transcribed on a note-by-note basis, a bar-by-bar basis, a track-by-track basis, or globally.
 To change things on a note-by-note basis, select a note or a group of notes and apply a formatting edit to it (accidental, group, staff, or voice).
-For details on applying these edits, see "Note Block Editing Menu" starting on page 167.
+For details on applying these edits, see "Note Block Editing Menu" starting on page 176.
 To make changes on a bar-by-bar basis, use the Display Bar dialog.
 To make changes on a track-by-track basis, use the Display Track dialog.
 To make changes on a global basis, use the Display Score dialog.
 The Display Bar, Display Track and Display Score dialogs are available by clicking on the Display menu and selecting the appropriate menu item.
 There are also a number of display options in the display dialogs that haven't been covered here.
-For information about display options not covered here, see "Display Menu" starting on page 192.
+For information about display options not covered here as well as more information about display options which were covered here, see "Display Menu" starting on page 220.